 Inspiration In Innovation

-All in all, the course was thought provoking and inspiring.
+All in all, the course was thought-provoking and inspiring.
 It was encouraging to see the level of input, engagement and enthusiasm voluntarily contributed by all participants.
 The only thing that didn’t resonate so well was the ‘impending doom’ attributed to ‘crisis and transformation’ in some sources.
-In my view, the ‘no pain, no gain’ self-flagellation approach speaks more towards the prevailing puritan culture.
+In my view, the ‘no pain, no gain’ self-flagellation approach still speaks towards a prevailing puritan culture that lacks the treasure in pleasure.

-Some parallels can be drawn between the war on drugs and the enforced prohibition on self-experimentation with regards to consciousness.
-While change most certainly isn’t always straightforward or simple, I think we can afford to be more sustainably motivated by inspiration over fear.
-I believe it is possible to have a good time, while using the time to do good.
+A similar sentiment is echoed within the war on drugs and the prohibition of self-experimentation with regards to altered-states of consciousness.
+While change most certainly isn’t always straightforward or simple, I believe we can afford to be more sustainably motivated by inspiration over fear – where it is possible to have a good time, while using the time to do good.

 Grossman, N (2021) Bitcoin As Battery Available at URL: https://www.nickgrossman.xyz/2021/bitcoin-as-battery/